-How to Obtain a Town ‘n’ Country FL Police Report
+How to Obtain a Town ‘n’ Country Florida Police Report

 Traffic accidents in the Town ‘n’ Country area of Florida fall under the jurisdiction of the Hillsborough County Sheriff’s Office (HCSO) — the law enforcement agency responsible for 888 square miles of unincorporated areas within our state.
 Surprisingly, the summer months of June and July tend to have the fewest traffic accidents in the state of Florida, with Hillsborough accounting for an average of 7% of the total.

 It can be very difficult for an injured victim to keep track of everything that is happening.
 Your main focus is going to be getting medical attention for you and your family.
 Our firm is local and available to discuss the accident and investigate the Town ‘n’ Country scene on your behalf.
 Call Darrigo, Diaz & Jimenez now at (813) 774-3341 for a free consultation.

 As the first responders care for the injured and tow trucks work on clearing the road, the Investigating Officer are focused on compiling information from involved parties and witnesses; after which they will write up the incident for the evidence record.
 You will usually receive the officer’s business card and case number, although the full Town ‘n’ Country Police Report won’t be available for another 3-5 business days.

 This resource page is provided as a public service to guide you through pertinent Florida statutes while offering the most expeditious methods for obtaining your Police Report.